easydatapy/easytxt/README.rst

     ['Some sentence.', 'Easy HD camera.']

 One of the best features of using ``parse_text`` on ``html`` is that it can extract table data into sentences.
-Lets get more info regarding this feature through example.
+Lets get more info about this feature through example.

 .. code-block:: python